-8.3.2 Low Minute Volume alarm - Audio off
+8.3.2 LOW MINUTE VOLUME ALARM -AUDIO OFF

-For Infant invasive ventilation only, the Low Minute Volume alarm may be permanently silenced (Audio off) when the Upper minute volume alarm is set to 1 l/min or less.
+For Infant invasive ventilation only, the Low Minute Volume alarm may be permanently silenced (Audio off) when the Upper minute volume alarm is set to 1 I/min or less.

 The function of muting the Low Minute Volume alarm is enabled or disabled via Menu>Biomed>Edit configuration>Infant alarm limits window.
 The setting is called Low MV audio off and is disabled as the default.
-When limits window.
-The setting is called Low MV audio off and is disabled as the default.
 When enabled the audio off (bell symbol) is displayed next to the Minute Volume Alarm in the Alarm profile window.

 WARNING!
-Always use additional patient monitoring (e.g. SpO2, CO2) when the low expiratory minute volume alarm is set to audio off.
+Always use additional patient monitoring (e.g. $SpO_2$ , $CO_2$ ) when the low expiratory minute volume alarm is set to audio off.

-8.3.3 Responding to Technical Alarms
+8.3.3 RESPONDING TO TECHNICAL ALARMS

 In some cases, restarting the system may resolve a technical alarm.
 However, technical alarms often necessitate taking the ventilator out of operation and having it serviced.
 See the chapter System Messages, section Technical error messages on page 212 for further details.
+8.3.4 TURNING OFF THE APNEA ALARM IN NASAL CPAP